ceuk/ceuk/README.md

 ### Background

-In the past, I've launched (and sold) a successful software company as well working for a large development company that bulds software for the UK Public Sector and other national institutions.
+In the past, I've launched (and sold) a successful software company.
+I've also worked for a large development companies that builds software for the UK Public Sector and other national institutions.

 ### Interests